shakebugs/shake-docs/docs/flutter/configuration-and-data/automatic-screen-recording.md

 />

 ## How to use
-Automatic screen recording is disabled by default but can be enabled by calling `Shake.setAutoVideoRecording(true)` before `Shake.start()`.
+Automatic screen recording is disabled by default but can be enabled by calling `Shake.setAutoVideoRecording(true)` before `Shake.start()`:
-Duration of the automatically attached video is 15 seconds.

 ```dart title="main.dart"
 // highlight-next-line
 Shake.setAutoVideoRecording(false);
 ```

+Duration of the automatically attached video is 15 seconds.

 :::note